Haspamelodica/Charon/README.md

 The prototypes can be used to (make Charon to) interact with student code.
-If student code returns an object instead of a primitive value, this object is represented towards exercise code as an SSIs.
+If student code returns an object instead of a primitive value, this object is represented to the exercise code as an SSI.

 If exercise code calls a method on a student-side prototype, Charon commands the student-side JVM to